115th Infantry Regiment (United States): First World War

 In October 1917, while at Camp McClellan, Alabama, the First Maryland was consolidated with the Fourth and Fifth Maryland Infantry Regiments to form the 115th Infantry Regiment.
 The 115th became one of the four regiments brought together into the 29th Infantry Division, which was formed in July 1917, at Sea Girt, New Jersey.
-The division wasn't even a year old when it received its baptism of fire in France.
+The division was not even a year old when it received its baptism of fire in France.
 Company K, 115th, was the first unit in the 29th Division to engage the enemy when it repelled a German raid in July 1918.

 During the Meuse-Argonne offensive they would fight for 21 straight days, moving over 6 mi, throwing back elements of six enemy divisions, and suffering a staggering 4,781 casualties in the process.
 After the Armistice was signed, the Twenty-Ninth Division was brought home in July 1919 and dissipated.
 The 1st Battalion, 115th Infantry, is authorized two campaign streamers for its service in World War I: one for Alsace and one for Meuse-Argonne.
 The next time the division would be reformed was for the maneuvers in 1936.

-Following the First World War, the regiments returned to state status and assumed their previous designations, First Maryland and Fifth Maryland (the Fourth Regiment was not re-established after the war).
+Interwar period

+The 115th Infantry arrived at the port of Newport News on 24 May 1919 on the troopship USS Artemis and was demobilized 7 June 1919 at Camp George G. Meade, Maryland.
+Per the National Defense Act of 1920, the regiment was reconstituted in the National Guard in 1921 and allotted to the state of Maryland.
+It was organized as the 1st Infantry, Maryland National Guard, from 1919–23, and assigned to the 29th Division in 1921.
+The regimental headquarters was federally recognized on 22 January 1921 at Frederick, Maryland.
+Company G was called up to perform flood relief duties in Cumberland, Maryland, 12–14 May 24.
+Conducted annual summer training at Virginia Beach, Virginia, 1921–24, and Camp Albert C. Ritchie, Cascade, Maryland, 1925–39.
+Redesignated 115th Infantry on 1 January 1941.